FrontendwithAyush/Weather-App/README.md

 - **JavaScript (ES6)** – Logic and interactivity
 - **Axios / Fetch API** – API calls for weather data
 - **Weather API** – OpenWeatherMap or similar service
+- **Environment Variables** – To store and use your API key securely

 ---